tinymce/tinymce-docs/get-started/basic-setup.md

 ---
 layout: default
 title: 2.
 Basic Setup
-description_short: The 3 most important config settings, with examples.
+description_short: The 3 most important configuration settings, with examples.
 description: TinyMCE provides a wide range of configuration options that enable you to integrate it tightly with your application.
 keywords: selector, plugin, toolbar, configuration, configure
 ---